Bedrooms 2, Sleeps 4

 This gite provides an excellent base for sightseeing, cycling or walking for both adults and children.

-In the courtyard, there is a utility room with a toilet, sink, washing machine and tumble dryer and also an iron and ironing board for our guests to use.
+In the courtyard, there is a utility room with a toilet, sink, washing machine and tumble dryer and a rotary line.
+There also an iron and ironing board for our guests to use.

 When you want to contact the outside world, you have free access to wi-fi broadband on-site.